Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: Definitions and tools

 \section{Definitions and tools}

-We start by recalling the definition of the M\"{o}bius function which is intimately linked to the Liouville function, denoted by $\bml$.
-This later function is defined to be $1$ if the number of prime factors (counting with multiplicity) is even and $-1$ if not.
+We start by recalling the definition of the M\"{o}bius function, which is intimately linked to the Liouville function, denoted by $\bml$.
+The latter function is defined to be $1$ if the number of prime factors (counting with multiplicity) is even, and $-1$ if not.
 The M\"{o}bius function is given by